-The ENA panel, or one or more of its component tests, may be repeated when initial test results are negative but clinical signs persist.
+As a result, the ENA panel, or one or more of its component tests, may be repeated when initial test results are negative but clinical signs persist.
 Testing may also be requested when a person has been diagnosed with an autoimmune disorder and at some point develops symptoms that may be due to an additional autoimmune disorder.
 A health practitioner also may request testing to monitor the activity and/or progression of certain autoimmune disorders like poly/dermatomyositis, in which Jo-1 titres are predictive of clinical course.

 What does the test result mean?